 These are the basics of online marketing or at least the most common methods that form it.
 Marketers know them well, but if you’re reading about some of them for the first time, they can seem more complicated than they are.

-Online marketing isn’t a big secret privy to only a few people; you’re most likely already doing some form of it without even realizing.
+Online marketing isn’t a big secret privy to only a few people; you’re most likely already doing some form of it without even realising.
 Still, for it to have notable results, there needs to be a comprehensive, overall strategy to guide it.

 Don’t have the time to do it?
 That’s not a problem!
 At Australian Internet Marketing, we can take the online marketing wheel from you and do the hard work while you focus on other aspects of your business.